The Annotated 'Programming the Nintendo GameBoy Advance: The Unofficial Guide'

 but unless you already knew that, you might be tempted

-to use COLOR_256 in both cases or that there was
+in both cases, or assume that there was

 they're similar to video mode bits and hence belong to